digitalocean/dots/README.md

 - A DigitalOcean account with an active subscription.
 Along with a DigitalOcean token with proper permissions to manage DigitalOcean resources.

 ## Installation

-> The preferred way to install the DoTs for Node.js is to use the npm package manager for Node.js. \
-> Simply type the following into a terminal window:
+> The package is published on npmjs.com.
 ```shell
 npm i @digitalocean/dots
 ```